 Official guidance states that GPs should not deal with dental problems.
+Lack of appropriate dental provision does not mean this then becomes the responsibility of a GP.

 In the same way that doctors must offer same day urgent service where this is clinically appropriate, your dentist must also do the same.
 Contact your dentist as you would normally.